Lakitna/cypress-commands/README.md

 Documentation is a cornerstone of Cypress, the commands in this repository will try to keep these documentation standards.

+## Cypress version

+`cypress-commands@2` requires version 8.3.0 or higher.

+For previous versions of Cypress, use `cypress-commands@1` instead.

 ## Installation

 Install the module.